bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 nnoremap <silent> <leader>ev :Files app/views<CR>
 ```

-A React application on the other hand may be navigated with the following
+A React application, on the other hand, may be navigated with the following
 mappings.

 ```viml